 Via Dolorosa – Way of the Sorrow

 Sometimes called the Way of the Cross or the Way of Sorrow, the Via Dolorosa represents the route that Jesus followed, from condemnation to crucifixion.
-The way is flanked by nine Stations of the Cross,.
-Marie garcia Shaffner has her hand on one of the stations of the cross.
+The way is flanked by nine Stations of the Cross.
 The nine stations are listed below.